zmdtea/myblog/content/post/42023/20/23/index.md

 ---
 title: "Do What You Love And Love What You Do"
 date: 2023-04-20
-tags: [Post1, begin]
+tags: [post1, begin]
 toc: false
 ---

 {{< blockquote author="Zoe" >}}
-The greatest enemy is yourself, keep on learning, keep on improving, and do not stop.
+The greatest enemy is _yourself_, keep on learning, keep on improving, and do not stop.
 {{< /blockquote >}}

 ## Part I